anthonykoch/lively-browser/README.md

 - [ ] {L} Run script as you type
 - [ ] {L} Automatic walkthrough
 - [ ] {L} An interface for viewing all expressions
+- [ ] {L} (optimization) Stop concatenating phantom content together when the line length has reached 40-50 chars.

 - [x] Fix member expression notifier being undeclared
 - [x] Fix the errors not going away/clearing of old phantoms.